kumahq/kuma-website/docs/docs/0.4.0/documentation/overview.md

 ## Universal mode

 When running in **Universal** mode, Kuma will require a PostgreSQL database to store its state.
-The PostgreSQL database and schema will have to be initialized accordingly to the installation instructions.
+The PostgreSQL database and schema will have to be initialized accordingly to the installation instructions:

-Unlike `kubernetes` mode, Kuma won't require the `kuma-injector` executable to run:

 <center>
 <img src="/images/docs/0.2.0/diagram-09.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>